 For instance, if you work with preschoolers, you may be required to instruct small groups or classes according to specific curriculum standards.
 This may require documenting data to track student progress.
 This means you'll need to apply analytical skills to read student data and process it in a way that parents and your students can understand and relate to.

-Compassion and empathy
+7. Compassion and empathy

 The ability to relate to and interact with the children and families that you work with will depend on your ability to find understanding in others' ideas, thoughts and feelings.
 Additionally, when children get hurt or have a bad day, you'll need to rely on your patience and compassion to provide the best support and care you can to your students.

 Child care workers need to maintain a high level of organization, especially in environments where they serve as the sole caretaker or instructor.
 For instance, a child care worker in a preschool will often be responsible for recording and maintaining student files, supply inventories and other documents and records in the classroom.

 Child care workers direct and lead children in many different activities throughout the day, and they may also hold meetings with parents and other staff members.
 Being able to delegate, direct and manage the day-to-day responsibilities child care workers take on depends on strong leadership qualities.